 A choral ensemble for experienced singers with an audition required.
 Treble (Soprano/Alto) choral repertoire will be studied and performed.
 Basic vocal technique, advanced music reading skills, and advanced ensemble performance skills will be developed in this class.
 The choral music program is designed to help students develop their singing talent, become knowledgeable musicians, and become responsible, dedicated, and caring citizens.
 Choir students will have many solo and group performance opportunities.
 Participation in the UIL Concert & Sight-Reading contest is a requirement of the course.
-A \$60.00 choir supply fee will be assessed each year.

-01033 CHOIR I - TREBLE B GPA Level: Regular Grade Level: 9-12 Service ID: 03150900 (1 cr.) sful completion of junior school choir rector recommendation.
-This is a list-
+01033 CHOIR I - TREBLE B GPA Level: Regular Grade Level: 9-12 Service ID: 03150900 (1 cr.)
+Prerequisites: Successful completion of junior school choir fundamentals and director recommendation.
+This is a list- driven, limited enrollment course.